dishak11/Slackbot_build1/README.md

     Format->    weather city_name
                 weather at city_name

-5. Translator- Well this the hallmark quality of scrabble that it can sentence written in English to any preferred language.
+5. Translator- Well this the hallmark quality of slavebot that it can translate any sentence written in English to any preferred language.
     Format->    translate hi- sentence
                 here hi is language code for hindi, similarly->
                 Dutch: nl